|Fees and other costs (click on the term -->)||

-- CSC 108: Explorations in Computer Science OR CIS 108: Advanced Explorations in Computer Science (prerequisite: CSC 108 or CSC 121) - P or F
+- CSC 108: Explorations in Computer Science OR CIS 108: Advanced Explorations in Computer Science if students have already taken CSC 108 or CSC 121

 - Satisfies Mathematical and Quantitative Thought requirement

-- Develop a portfolio of projects to display on your personal website, which you'll create as a part of this experience, to demonstrate your skills, thinking, and potential.
-A great website with a killer project will help you stand out as you explore internships and jobs.
+Students will develop a portfolio of projects to display on their personal website, which they will create as a part of this experience, to demonstrate their skills, thinking, and potential.
+A great website with a killer project will help students stand out as they explore internships and jobs.